Bro railway station

 Bro is a station on the Stockholm commuter rail network, located in the locality of Bro in Upplands-Bro Municipality.
-The station is on the Mälarbanan line, approximately 36.4 km from Stockholm City Station.
+The station is on the Mälarbanan line, approximately 36.4 km from Stockholm City railway station.
 The station features two tracks and a central island platform.
 The ticket hall is situated on the platform’s southern end and is accessed via an underground pedestrian tunnel.
 Around 2,000 passengers board at this station on weekdays.

 History

 Former station

 The former Stockholm–Västerås–Bergslagen Railway opened a station on the then single-track railway when it was inaugurated in 1876.
 The station was located 35.9 km from Stockholm Central Station.
 The old station building still exists.

 On 1 January 1967, responsibility for local rail transport within Stockholm County was transferred to Storstockholms Lokaltrafik (SL).
 It was also decided that Upplands-Bro Municipality would be transferred from Uppsala County to Stockholm County (which took effect on 1 January 1971).
 Commuter rail services were terminated at Kungsängen, and passenger service to the old Bro station ceased in the summer of 1972.